Skip to content

 radials / ground (return)

-This is “unbalanced to ground” because the system naturally references ground/counterpoise/structure as one side of the circuit.
+This is “unbalanced to ground” because the system naturally references ground, counterpoise, radials, or structure as one side of the RF circuit.

-A two-conductor line (twin-lead / ladder line / open wire) is capable of balanced operation, but it is not magically balanced in every hookup.
+A two-conductor line such as twin-lead, ladder line, or open wire is capable of balanced operation, but it is not magically balanced in every hookup.

-If you connect one conductor to “hot” and the other to “ground/counterpoise,” you still have two wires—but the load (antenna system) is still unbalanced to ground.
+If you connect one conductor to “hot” and the other to “ground/counterpoise,” you still have two wires, but the load is still unbalanced to its RF reference.

 You can feed a vertical with open-wire line like this: